demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 let user = new User('Joe')
 user.sayHi();
 ```
-Unfortunatly at this moment there is no private methods in Javascript.
+Unfortunately, at this moment there are no private methods in Javascript.
 You still need to
 Closures!
-There is proposal for using `#` to mark functions and properties as private, but they are experimental and not avaliable at the moment:
+There is a proposal for using `#` to mark functions and properties as private, but they are experimental and not available at the moment:

 ```javascript
 class User {